Last updated October 29, 2019

-Apple Configurator, which is currently on version 2, is a macOS application that allows for the create configurations and then apply them to iOS devices.
-It also allows the installation of apps to an iOS device.
-Before Apple Configurator, Apple had an application named iPhone Configuration Utility.
-Apple Configurator (1 and 2) are essentially the continuation of the iPhone Configuration utility, which is no longer distributed.
+Apple Configurator is a macOS application that allows administrators to create configurations and apply them to iOS devices.
+Before Apple Configurator, Apple offered iPhone Configuration Utility.
+Apple Configurator is the continuation of this sunset utility.

-The range of configuration options in Configurator cover the gamut of what you might imagine is possible: minimum security requirements for passcodes, VPN configurations, on-device certificates, and even fonts.
-Generally, any configurations that can be applied via mobile device management (MDM) are also available in Apple Configurator 2.
+The range of configuration options in Configurator is extensive.
+Administrators can control minimum security requirements for passcodes, VPN configurations, on-device certificates, and even fonts.
+Generally, any configurations that can be applied via mobile device management (MDM) are also available in Apple Configurator.

-Apple Configurator 2 provides the ability for an administrator to select which apps to have installed to iOS as well.
-Once signed in with an Apple ID, any app ever downloaded or purchased under that Apple ID will be available for selection.
+Additionally, Apple Configurator provides the ability for an administrator to select which apps to install to iOS.
+Sign in with an Apple ID and select any app downloaded or purchased previously under that Apple ID.

-Since the process from plug in to unplug can take some time, especially if wiping, upgrading iOS or switching to supervised mode (which requires a system wipe), many administrators use high-capacity USB hubs.
-Though we haven’t used it personally, the Cambrionix PowerPad15 is an example of such a USB hub that is used quit extensively for this very purpose.
-A side note: if looking to purchase a hub, check what capacity of power the hub is capable of providing.
-If the wattage is too low, devices may not charge whilst plugged in, which may or may not matter depending upon your workflow.
+The process can be time-consuming if one’s upgrading iOS or switching to supervised mode (which requires a system wipe).
+In these cases, we find many administrators use high-capacity USB hubs.
+Though we haven’t used it personally, the Cambrionix PowerPad15 is an example of a USB hub for this very purpose.

-After explaining the functionality of Apple Configurator 2, an often asked question is: So why do I need MDM if I can manage configurations and apps this way?
-The question is a fair one, and the the answer largely depends upon your organizational needs.
+After explaining the functionality of Apple Configurator, an often asked question is: So why do I need MDM if I can manage configurations and apps this way?
+The question is a fair one, and the answer largely depends upon your organizational needs.

-Apple Configurator 2 can provide parity with MDM for some organizations with limited requirements.
-The big difference is in the ability to control configurations after deployment.
-With Configurator, once a device is unplugged from its lightning connection, no further communication is possible unless the device is plugged back in.
-With MDM, configuration can be controlled over-the-air, meaning wirelessly via WiFi or cellular connection.
+Apple Configurator can provide parity with MDM for some organizations with limited requirements.
+The big difference is the ability to control configurations after deployment.
+With Configurator, once an administrator unplugs the device, no further communication occurs unless the device plugs back into a computer.
+With MDM, administrators control configurations via WiFi or cellular connection.

-Apple Configurator’s ability to manage apps is also very limited.
-Whereas the Configurator doesn’t extend far beyond allowing you to select apps to install, most MDMs will allow you to distribute company owned app licenses as well as remotely update and remove apps, too.
-MDM is even capable of pushing app-specific configurations, allowing app developers and IT to work together to automatically sign a user into their app, for instance.
-If you’re interested in how MDM can be used to simplify app deployment, we strongly recommend this read: Install Apps Remotely to iPads and iPhones which provides a comprehensive view of the many ways to deploy apps, each having their own strengths.
+If you’re interested in how MDM can be used to simplify app deployment, we strongly recommend this read: Install Apps Remotely to iPads and iPhones which provides a comprehensive view of the many ways to deploy apps, each having its own strengths.

-MDM provides a multitude of additional features.
-Actions are possible, like locking the device, wiping its contents, and monitoring what apps are installed, all remotely.
-MDM also allows you to access advanced functionalities, like forcing a device to only display a single app.
-This is great for situations where a device needs to act like an appliance: for instance, a Square point of sale system.
+MDM provides additional features that an administrator can enable remotely.
+They can lock a device, wipe its contents, and monitor app installation.
+MDM also allows an administrator to access advanced functionalities, like forcing a device to only display a single app.
+A great example is the Square point of sale system.

-Organizations, if using both of these technologies, will establish a balance between the two.
-Apple Configurator 2 may be used to make sure all devices are running the latest iOS version, are supervised, and have an initial WiFi network connection, whereas MDM is then used for all further configurations and management.
-For some organizations, additional tooling, such as GroundControl provides even more control and automation between where Apple Configurator ends and MDM starts.
+Organizations learn to establish a balance when using both technologies.
+Apple Configurator is able to make sure all devices run the latest iOS version, are supervised and have an initial WiFi network connection.
+MDM is then used for all further configurations and management.

-The path of least resistance when enrolling a device with MDM is generally using a link, sent to the device by SMS, email, or manually typed.
-This is a reasonable “get it done” method if you only have a few devices or if employees will be enrolling their devices on their own.
-It absolutely does not scale for companies with a large number of company-owned devices that to be set up.
-Instead, an organization will generally use the relatively newer Apple Device Enrollment Program (read Explained: The Apple Device Enrollment Program) to have devices automatically configured with their MDM out-of-the-box, or they’ll use Apple Configurator 2.
+Enrolling a device with MDM generally occurs via a link either sent to the device by SMS or email or manually typed into a browser.
+This is reasonable for only a few devices or if employees will be enrolling their own devices.
+It absolutely does not scale for companies with a large number of company-owned devices that need to be set up.
+Instead, an organization will generally use the Apple Device Enrollment Program (read Explained: The Apple Device Enrollment Program) to have devices automatically configured with their MDM out-of-the-box, or they’ll use Apple Configurator.

-We’ll now explain how to configure a device with MDM using Apple Configurator 2.
-To start, if you haven’t already, download Apple Configurator 2 from the Mac App Store.
-It’s a free download.
-Install the app and then run it.
+We’ll now explain how to configure a device with MDM using Apple Configurator.
+To start, if you haven’t already, download Apple Configurator from the Mac App Store.
+Install the app and run it.

-Next, click the ‘Prepare’ button from the app top bar.
+Next, click the ‘Prepare’ button from the top bar of the app.

 Configurator will ask you which mode you’d like to use.
-Select ‘Manual’ unless you are enrolled with Apple DEP, in which case you probably don’t need to use Apple Configurator 2 in the first place.
+Select ‘Manual’ unless you have an Apple Business Manager account and want to add devices to it.

 Apple Configurator will ask you if you’d like to assign the device to an MDM.
 Select ‘New server…’ if you haven’t completed this process before.
 The following screen will allow you to specify a name for your MDM as well as the enrollment URL.

-The remaining steps do not deal with MDM specifically.
-You will be asked if you’d like to:
+The remaining steps are not MDM-specific.
+The prompt asks if you’d like to:

-Once you’ve completed these steps, Configurator will begin setting up the devices you selected initially or plug in subsequently.
-As these devices are configured, they will appear in your MDM software automatically.
-Not bad, right?
+Once you’ve completed these steps, Configurator will begin setting up the devices you selected initially or plugin subsequently.
+The devices appear automatically in your MDM as they configure.

 The strict answer is ‘no’.
 Apple Configurator software is only for macOS; Apple does not distribute a Windows version.

 If you aren’t already using MDM, manage your devices with a SimpleMDM account.
-If you have any questions, feel free to ask them in the comments section.
+Feel free to ask questions in the comments section.
 We’re here to help!